vmware-archive/nerpa/README.md

 ## Installation
 ### Build
 0. Clone this repository.
 We will call its top-level directory  `$NERPA_DIR`.
 I would recommend using a fresh Ubuntu 18.04 VM for painless P4 installation.
 1. Install DDlog using the provided [installation instructions](https://github.com/vmware/differential-datalog/blob/master/README.md#installation).
-This codebase used version [v0.36.0](https://github.com/vmware/differential-datalog/releases/tag/v0.36.0).
+This codebase used version [v0.38.0](https://github.com/vmware/differential-datalog/releases/tag/v0.38.0).
+At the time of writing, that version is the latest supported by Open vSwitch, which we use for the management plane.
 2. Install P4 using these [installation instructions](https://github.com/jafingerhut/p4-guide/blob/master/bin/README-install-troubleshooting.md#quick-instructions-for-successful-install-script-run).
 We used the install script `install-p4dev-v2.sh`.
 It is much more usable than the P4 README installation, and clones all necessary repositories and installs dependencies.

 For better organization, create a dedicated directory for these dependencies, outside your clone of this repository.
 Run the installation script within this directory.
 Set `$NERPA_DEPS` equal to this directory's path.